isovera/isovera.github.io/drupal-design-guide/index.md

 ## Content-Driven Design

 Design prototypes need placeholder text and graphics.
-In this section, we recommend spending the additional time to engage the client to obtain real client for the production website.
+In this section, we recommend spending the additional time to engage the client to obtain real client content for the production website.
 This makes us more dependent on a busy, or possibly, unmotivated client, but it is critical to the implementation and long-term success of the project.

 ### Use real, representative content